weinnovateDesign/deepsh.com/content/blog/a-deeper-thought-on-podcast.md

 ---
-title: "Is Podcast a productivity kill?"
+title: Is Podcast a productivity kill?
-description: "How productive is listening to podcast"
+description: How productive is listening to podcast
-slug: "a-deeper-thought-on-podcast"
+slug: a-deeper-thought-on-podcast
-publishedDate: "Sep 11, 2021"
+publishedDate: Sep 11, 2021
-abstract: "Podcasts are becoming a major source of original content - entertainment or educational.
-But is it just a white noise or adding real value."
+abstract: Podcasts are becoming a major source of original content - entertainment or educational.
+But is it just a white noise or adding real value.
 ---

 I love listening to podcasts.
 It makes a perfect white noise.
 But I mostly listen to it while commuting to work.
 It tends to make my commute feel productive. ... but I am not so sure.